earthlab/firedpy/README.md

  - Country boundaries are in **ref/individual_countries**
  - Continent boundaries are in **ref/continents**
  - State boundaries for the United States of America are in **ref/us_states**
+ - For example -tiles ref/us_states/colorado.gpkg, and so on.

+### Countries available

 |Country Name                             |Country Name                          |
 |:----------------------------------------|:-------------------------------------|
 |afghanistan.gpkg                         |liberia.gpkg                          |